The Swinging Teacher

 The Swinging Teacher, also known as Just Be There and Coming Home, is a 1973 American drama film about a Vietnam War veteran's struggle to readjust to civilian life.
 The film was directed by David Feldshuh and starred Michael Montgomery, who also produced the film on a budget of $250,000.
 Originally released with a PG rating, the film gained notoriety in 1977 when it was retitled The Swinging Teacher and marketed as a sexploitation film with misleading advertising borrowed from an unrelated film.

 Plot

 Mitch Adams (Montgomery) is a troubled Vietnam veteran who returns home to Minneapolis with plans to write a novel about his war experiences.
-However, he becomes temporarily sidetracked by a financially lucrative sales job with his father's pork belly business.
+However, he becomes temporarily sidetracked by a financially lucrative sales job at his father's pork belly business.
 Kathy (Baker) is his idealistic girlfriend, a teacher of small children, who struggles to maintain their relationship as he becomes increasingly absorbed in corporate life.
 Billy Whitefoot (Pike Jr.) is an Indian boy who ultimately helps the protagonist pursue what he truly wants.